1. Sandbox

 The Religion of Jura

 The state religion of Gild is Jura, which consists of worship of the god Regel, the Judge of All.
-Jura does acknowledge the existence of other gods and goddesses, and holds for them a certain obligatory reverence that is owed to the divine (though explicitly evil gods, like the Dark Ones, are of course spurned).
+Jura does acknowledge the existence of other gods and goddesses; those that are good-aligned are called by Jurists the "Gods of Order", and reverence is paid to them in addition to Regel; explicitly evil gods, like the Dark Ones, are known by Jurists as the "Gods of Chaos" and are spurned.

-The central concept of Jura is "the Right Ordering of all things," or more simply "the Right Ordering"—a belief in how the world ought to be in Regel's divine vision.
+The central concept of Jura is "the Right Ordering of all things," or more simply "the Right Ordering"—the belief, most simply put, that there is truth, goodness, and beauty in the world, that it needs to be defended, and that the faithful have a place within this structure of being.
 This Right Ordering is believed to be laid out in Jura's holy book, The Testimonies, through its many and various parables, accounts of the lives of Sainted people, and the word of Regel as relayed through canonized revelation.
 The virtues of Jura, those which contribute to the Right Ordering, are justice and temperance, wisdom and righteousness, conscientiousness and piety.
-All Jurists in the afterlife, known as the Fields of Emir, are judged by Regel and given what they deserve for the life they have lived on Arethil.
+All Jurists in the afterlife, known as the Fields of Duzen, are judged by Regel and given what they deserve for the life they have lived on Arethil.

 Zekat is the Jurist tenet of obligatory almsgiving.
 Though a religious practice, and enforced more so culturally than through any other means, it is still state-mandated for the upper echelon of society, and certain minimums are set for the Noble Houses and Beyar Clans to contribute yearly to the Church for distribution among the commons.
 More well-to-do commoners can and do engage in Zekat, even though the law does not apply to them.
 Zekat stands as the foremost reason why there are no outright slums in the city of Gild.